 The authors share more than 20 years of experience in the design and delivery of support worker courses in higher education.
 They deliver continuing professional development, bespoke training and consultation to the health and social care workforce.

 Table of Contents

 1.Introduction 2.Knowing yourself 3.Know your support worker role 4.Knowing the law to keep ourselves and our clients safe 5.Knowing how to be with people 6.Knowing how to keep accurate records 7.Know how to work in a person centred way 8.Know how to be competent in your current role 9.Know how to develop for new opportunities

-Bryony Walker is Course Director and a Senior Fellow of Higher Education Academy in Psychological Therapies and Mental Health at Leeds Beckett University.
-Bryony continues to maintain her registration as Occupational Therapist and is a qualified Coach working with health and social care managers.
+Paul Mackreth is Course Director and Fellow of the Higher Education Academy in Nursing and Healthcare at Leeds Beckett University.
+Paul continues to maintain his nurse registration as a district nurse and is an active member of the Association of District Nurse Educators (ADNE).

-Paul Mackrethis Course Director and Fellow of the Higher Education Academy in Nursing and Healthcare at Leeds Beckett University.
-Paul continues to maintain his Nurse registration as District Nurse and is an active member of the Association of District Nurse Educators (ADNE).
+Bryony Walker is Course Director and a Senior Fellow of the Higher Education Academy in Psychological Therapies and Mental Health at Leeds Beckett University.
+Bryony continues to maintain her registration as an occupational therapist and is a qualified coach working with health and social care managers.